AllureOfTheStars/Allure/README.md

 from a development branch, download the game source from [github] [3] and run `cabal install` from the main directory.

+Some pre-compiled game binaries may be available from the [releases] [9] page.

 Compatibility notes
 -------------------